raphico/dsa-c/graph/notes.md

 Depth-first search explores as far as possible along a path before backtracking.
 Implemented using a stack, either an explicit one or through recursion.
 It is useful for detecting cycles

+**Running time:**
+In an adjacency list, DFS visits each vertex and edge once.
+So the running time is O(V + E) In an adjacency matrix, you check every possible edge per vertex.
+So the running time is O(V^2)

 ### Breadth-First Search

 Bread-first search explores vertices level by level, visiting all neighbors before moving deeper.
 Implemented using a queue.
 It is used to find the shortest path in an unweighted graph, level-order traversal

+**Running time:**
+In an adjacency list, BFS visits each vertex and edge once.
+So the running time is O(V + E) In an adjacency matrix, you check every possible edge per vertex.
+So the running time is O(V^2)